 With the very impressive title of “most beautiful village in Norway”, it is no wonder that Reine has attracted creative types, such as painters and poets, for centuries.
 They have been inspired by the stunning views of mountains and fjords – just as modern visitors are, too.
 There are only 300 permanent residents, but there is a good selection of amenities like shops and cafes.

 One of the most impressive sights near Reine is that of Moskenesstrømmen.
 From the elevated places near Reine, it is possible to get an impressive view of this incredible phenomenon, where various strong currents clash, causing a super powerful whirlpool that is both impressive and terrifying.
 No wonder it inspired the dark genius Edgar Allen Poe.
 For a closer look, it is possible to take a boat ride through Moskenstraumen – don’t worry, your expert guides will make sure you don’t get too close to the whirlpool!

-One of the most recognisable sights in all of Lofoten is the beautiful wooden red fishing huts, which are strikingly beautiful against the natural environment.
-Originally built to offer humble lodgings to the fishermen who lived modest lives in Lofoten, today they are one of the most premiere tourist attractions.
+One of the most recognizable sights in all of Lofoten is the beautiful wooden red fishing huts, which are strikingly beautiful against the natural environment.
+Originally built to offer humble lodgings to the fishermen who lived modest lives in Lofoten, today they are one of the most premier tourist attractions.

 The buildings are typically two or three stories high, and are dotted around the islands of Lofoten, up above the waters where the fishermen would cathc their livelihood.
 Today, many of them have been converted to offer accommodation for those staying on Lofoten.
 These restored huts cater for all interests and budgets – they range from the rustic basics with a bunk bed and gas stove, through to the ultra luxurious.